 Section III of the AFH follows the organization of the Community Participation Process requirement of HUD's AFH Tool.
-It describes outreach activities, methods to encourage and broaden meaningful community participation in the AFH, organizations consulted and describes residents' participation in the AFH.
+It describes outreach activities, methods to encourage and broaden meaningful community participation in the AFH, organizations consulted, and residents' participation in the AFH.

 - 1. Describe outreach activities undertaken to encourage and broaden meaningful community participation in the AFH process, including the types of outreach activities and dates of public hearings or meetings.
 Identify media outlets used and include a description of efforts made to reach the public, including those representing populations that are typically underrepresented in the planning process such as persons who reside in areas identified as R/ECAPs, persons who are limited English proficient (LEP), and persons with disabilities.
 Briefly explain how these communications were designed to reach the broadest audience possible.
-For PHAs, identify your meetings with the Resident Advisory Board and other resident outreach. - 2.
+For PHAs, identify your meetings with the Resident Advisory Board. - 2.
 Provide a list of organizations consulted during the community participation process. - 3.
-Describe whether the outreach activities elicited broad community participation during the development of the AFH.
-If there was low participation, or low participation among particular protected class groups, what additional steps might improve or increase community participation in the future, including overall participation or among specific protected class groups? - 4.
+How successful were the efforts at eliciting meaningful community participation?
+If there was low participation, provide the reasons. - 4.
 Summarize all comments obtained in the community participation process.
 Include a summary of any comments or views not accepted and the reasons why.